-New research shows that feeling lonely is a big risk factor for heart attack, clogged arteries and stroke.
-In fact, the dangers of loneliness are on par with obesity, light smoking and anxiety.
-The British study found that feeling lonely or being socially isolated increases your risk by 29 percent for heart disease and 32 percent for stroke.
+Research shows that feeling lonely is a big risk factor for heart attack, clogged arteries, and stroke.
+In fact, the dangers of loneliness are on par with obesity, light smoking, and anxiety.
+A study published in the British medical research journal BMJ found that feeling lonely, or being socially isolated, increases your risk by 29% for heart disease and 32% for stroke.

 How to Protect Yourself from Loneliness in Retirement

-While loneliness may decrease as you age, the impact of feeling alone can have a greater impact on your declining health.
+The impact of feeling alone can have a huge impact on your declining health.

-Here are 7 tips for protecting yourself from loneliness:
+Here are seven tips for protecting yourself from loneliness:

-Make New Friends: Just as you need to keep in contact with your old friends, you also need to make new ones.
-It used to be that seniors joined a shuffle board team, but now there are senior ski clubs, hiking clubs, tennis teams and more.
+Just as you need to keep in contact with your old friends, you also need to make new ones.
+It used to be that seniors joined a shuffleboard team, but now there are senior ski clubs, hiking clubs, tennis teams, and more.

-You can even start your own group around something that interests you — mixing old and new friends.
+You can even start your own group around something that interests you and mix both old and new friends.

 If you don’t need the income, volunteering can have the same social benefits.

-Exercise and Eat Well: The best medicine for anything that could ail us–including loneliness–is a good diet and regular exercise.
+The best medicine for anything that could ail us–including loneliness–is a good diet and regular exercise.